 Track types relate to the design specifications, which are defined by the type of use and the type of environment that the access way is located in.
 All design, maintenance and upgrades are carried out in accordance with New Zealand Standard SNZ 8630:2004 (refer also to the Wellington City Council Track Maintenance and Upgrade Manual, 2007).
+The New Zealand Cycle Trail Design Guide is also used.
 In this plan, the main user groups are pedestrians, bikers and vehicles.
 The classification for each is: